locxter/bkndmvrgnzr-backend/README.md

 ## How to use it

 First secure the mariaDB installation via `sudo mysql_secure_installation` (choose `Enter`, then `N` twice and finally `Y` for all following questions), login to mariaDB via `sudo mysql -u root`, create the needed database via `create database bkndmvrgnzr;` as well as user via `grant all privileges on bkndmvrgnzr.* to 'bkndmvrgnzr' identified by 'bkndmvrgnzr';`.
 Then build the JAR via `gradle clean bootJar` and then run it via `java -jar build/libs/bkndmvrgnzr-backend-1.0.jar`.
+If this is your first setup, you should add the `-i` option to initialize a new database.
+Alternatively, you can export your database from another instance via `mysqldump -u bkndmvrgnzr -p bkndmvrgnzr > bkndmvrgnzr-dump.sql` and import it to the new instance via `mysql -u bkndmvrgnzr -p bkndmvrgnzr < bkndmvrgnzr-dump.sql`.

 ## Data providers